hchiam/quick-menu-search/README.md

 ## 2023 Update

-Version 3.0.0 uses manifest MV3, which requires at least Firefox 109.0 (January 17, 2023).
+Version 3.0.0 uses manifest MV3, which requires at least Firefox 109.0 (January 17, 2023) or Chrome 88 (January 2021).